ParhamMaysamiAzad/Hackathon-2021-BrainAgeVariant/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+The Problem: * Your time should be focused on creating something amazing.
+A project that solves a problem and helps others
+* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You should implement DRY principles to the rest of your life :smile:

+Our Solution:
 BrainTrain is a web-based application based on the 2001 game "Brain Age 2".
-The game consists of multiple activities that stimulate differant areas of the prefrontal cortex in the brain.
+The game consists of multiple activities intended to stimulate differant areas of the brain.
 Activities range from mathematical proficiency, to musical talent, and many more.
+With the intention of allowing users to build a profiency in basic arithmetic, memorization, etc...

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others